If you are using a screen reader or other auxiliary aid and are having problems using this website, please contact us at 1.800.633.7077.

 - When will my appraisal be ordered?

-CEFCU orders the appraisal once you say you’re ready to proceed with your Home Loan application and the remaining $335 Application Fee is collected from you.
-For purchase transactions, CEFCU also must receive a purchase contract before the appraisal can be ordered.
+CEFCU orders the appraisal once you say you're ready to proceed with your Mortgage application and the $350 Application Fee is collected from you.
+For purchase transactions, CEFCU also must receive a purchase contract before an appraisal can be ordered.

 - What types of things will an underwriter look for when they review the appraisal?